-- OPANA (oxymorphone hydrochloride) is contraindicated in patients with moderate or severe hepatic impairment [see WARNINGS AND PRECAUTIONS].
+- Moderate or severe hepatic impairment [see WARNINGS AND PRECAUTIONS].

 Additional Opana Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.